HOZHENWAI/Bengali-character-recognition/README.md

  - Python Imaging Library

 # Usage
+Some models weights were split due to a file size limitation.
+There is a need to use the hsplit executable to join the weights file for the models located in folder "resnet55_multiple" and "resnet30".

 - Inference
 Put the handwritten images in the examples folder and execute the predict script.
 - Training